Recruiting Periods and Contacts

-Coaches may not make off-campus contact with a prospect until July 1 following the completion of his or her junior year in high school (July 15 in women's gymnastics).
-Men's basketball coaches may make contact with a prospect during the prospect's junior year, as long as the contact takes place at the prospect's high school (except during April recruiting period).
-Women's basketball coaches may make contact with a prospect during the prospect's junior year, as long as the contact takes place at the prospect's high school or residence.
+In sports other than basketball and ice hockey, coaches may not make off-campus contact with a prospect until July 1 following the completion of his or her junior year in high school (July 15 in women's gymnastics).
+In men's basketball and ice hockey, coaches may make off-campus contact with a prospect beginning June 15 after the prospect's sophomore year in high school.
+In women's basketball, coaches may make off-campus contact with a prospect beginning September 1 of the prospect's junior year in high school.

 Number of contacts: